WeeSign/weesign-sdk/README.md

 // 'documentID' id of document which you want to get.
 // 'message' message is text that will we  send in the mail to the signatories.
 // 'title' title is text that will we send in the mail to the signatories.
+// 'disableMailing' this value determines if an email is sent through the platform
 // 'signatory' signatory is a array of object and each object contain email address and name of signatory.
 // (Note: The signatory of document can add if document status is DRAFT.)